Fort Lauderdale and Boynton Beach Divorce Attorneys

 - Mental incapacity of one of the parties, where the party was adjudged incapacitated for the prior three years.

 When filing for divorce on the grounds of irreconcilable differences, you must only prove that a legitimate marriage existed and that the relationship can no longer work as a marriage.
 Other factors, such as adultery or abandonment, are not taken into consideration for the granting of a divorce.
 However, these circumstances may come into play for the determination of spousal support and the distribution of property.

 To dissolve your marriage based on mental incapacity, you must present documentation and testimony by two or more psychiatrists who assert that your spouse’s condition is incurable and with no hopes of future recovery.
 This ground is rarely used because of the availability of a divorce involving irreconcilable differences.

-Once a ground for divorce is established, your Fort Lauderdale divorce attorney will file a petition in circuit court on your behalf.
-Your spouse is afforded 20 day to file an answer and/or counter complaint.
+Once a ground for divorce is established, your Fort Lauderdale divorce attorneys can file a petition in circuit court on your behalf.
+Your spouse is afforded 20 days to file an answer and/or counter complaint.
 Failure to do so may result in a default judgment for divorce.

 If your spouse does not contest your allegations, the court may schedule a hearing for a simplified divorce hearing.
 However, this is only allowed if both parties are in agreement about all issues of custody and distribution of property.
 They must also prove willing to give up their right to file an appeal later.

 If your spouse does file an answer that contests your petition, the case will continue on a trial path and may entail several different court appearances.